-SOC 182 Sociology of Deviant Behavior (4)
+SOC 182 Sociology of Deviance (4)

-SOC 189 Racial and Ethnic Relations (4)
+SOC 189 Sociology of Race and Ethnicity (4)

 Other department approved upper-divisional sociology or anthropology elective (4)

 C. Cross-Cultural Studies Track: 28 units

 This track is designed for students who are interested in studying the diverse cultural groups of the United States and the developing world.
 It is especially recommended for those who are interested in missions and cross-cultural ministries as well as for those who desire to pursue inter-cultural affairs for other applications.